 - Gut-lung axis: Researches are currently looking at how gut microbiota impacts on asthma, chronic obstructive pulmonary disease, pneumonia and the development of some cancers.

 - Gut-kidney axis: Researchers are looking at how diseased kidney affect the microbiota and how microbiota increase the toxins released in chronic kidney disease.

 These intricate networks explain how the health of the gut can be linked to so many diseases within our body, and why we are only just at the tip of the iceberg in this fascinating field of medicine.
-This is why an entire area of science known as psychobiotics has evolved, looking at the link between our live bacteria and gut, brain and health and how manipulating this may change our health.
+This is also why an entire area of science known as psychobiotics has evolved, looking at the link between our live bacteria and gut, brain and health and how manipulating this may change our health and well-being.

 To continue reading Part 3 – The Gut and Stress click here.